ubernostrum/django-registration/docs/quickstart.rst

 The "simple" workflow
 ---------------------

-Also included is a simpler, one-step registration workflow, where a user signs up and their account is immediately active and logged in.
+Also included is a simpler, :ref:`one-step registration workflow
+<simple-workflow>`, where a user signs up and their account is
+immediately active and logged in.

 The simple workflow does not require any models other than those provided by Django's own authentication system, so only